damburgey/handlebrake/README.md

 * Measure the average encoding job duration, compression %, space saved in GB, and use that to update the Progress Bar with the ETA and metrics for the entire Queue
 * Integration with Sonarr, if the file is part of a monitored TV Series, force a rescan & rename after successful encode.
 (If you have renaming enabled in Sonarr)'

+**Future Features:**

+* Integration with Radarr
+* Integration with Plex
+* Add CPU encoding, and a switch to set preference between GPU & CPU
+* Failback to CPU encoding if GPU encoding can't achieve desired minimum compression

 **Note:**  Because HandBrakeCLI is 'noisy' and emits progress to stdout and log info to stderr.
 All jobs run in a background, and are logged and monitored for success.
 This allowed the main script session to be much cleaner and provide working progress bars.